Finding a Top Financial Advisor in Dallas, Texas

 Quest Capital Management’s approach to investing is an adaptation of the method pioneered by Raymond James, a wealth advisory firm founded in 1962.
 Quest claims that by breaking down risk and return into “active” and “market” components it gives clients a clearer picture of a portfolio’s risk level and potential payoffs.

 Quest Capital Management has an app, which sets it apart from some other firms on this list.
-If you’re a mobile-first kind of person, this will likely be a plus in your mind.
+If you’re a mobile-first kind of person, this will likely be a plus for you.

 Another unique resource offered by Quest is educational seminars and workshops.

-Beaird Harris started out as a CPA firm, and though it’s since branched out into wealth advising, it still specializes in tax services.
-The firm has 19 CPAs - by far the most of any advisory firm on this list.
+Beaird Harris started out as solely an accounting firm, and though it’s since branched out into wealth advising, it still specializes in tax services.
+The firm has 22 certified public accountants (CPAs) - by far the most of any entry on this list.
+Outside of CPAs, Beaird Harris has a collection of certified financial planners (CFPs), chartered financial analysts (CFAs), accredited estate planners (AEPs) and more.

-For the past four years in a row, Beaird Harris has been recognized by Financial Times as one of the nation’s top Registered Investment Advisors (RIAs).
+From 2014 - 2017, Beaird Harris was recognized by Financial Times as one of the nation’s top 300 registered investment advisors (RIAs).

 Beaird Harris Approach

-The firm, established in 1996, offers advice on investments, including equity securities, corporate debt securities, commercial paper, certificates of deposit and municipal securities.
+The firm, established in 1996, offers advice on investments, including equity securities, corporate debt securities, commercial paper, certificates of deposit, municipal securities, insurance products, mutual fund shares, U.S. government securities and partnership investing.

 Beaird Harris Young Professionals Program